damingram/GettingAndCleaningDataCourseProject/CodeBook.md

 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 This was done on the tables from X_train.txt and X_test.txt after step 1 above, by column indexing.

-3. Uses descriptive activity names to name the activities in the data set Number codes of the y_test.txt and y_train.txt tables were converted into activity labels using the activity_labels.txt table.
+3. Uses descriptive activity names to name the activities in the data set.
+Number codes of the y_test.txt and y_train.txt tables were converted into activity labels using the activity_labels.txt table.

 4. Merges the training and the test sets to create one data set.
 The appropriate subject number from subject_train.txt and subject_test.txt tables and the y activity labels formed from the step 3 above,